-Parents and teachers of children with anaphylaxis will be relieved to know that the Department of Health have taken the decision to allow schools to keep spare adrenaline auto-injectors (AAIs).
+Parents and teachers of children with anaphylaxis will be relieved to know that the Department of Health has taken the decision to allow schools to keep spare adrenaline auto-injectors (AAIs).

 A working group, made up of representatives from the Anaphylaxis Campaign, Allergy UK, the British Society for Allergy & Clinical Immunology (BSACI), the British Paediatric Allergy Immunity and Infection Group (BPAIIG), and the Royal College of Paediatrics and Child Health (RCPCH), has campaigned over the last two years for the Government to amend the Human Medicines Act to allow schools to buy AAIs from a pharmaceutical supplier, without prescription, for use in emergencies.
 The working group and their respective organisations have welcomed the new legislation which allows school staff to administer an emergency AAI to any child who has been assessed as being at risk of anaphylaxis.